whbrewer/spc/README.md

 * To run the pre-installed example DNA Analyzer app in SPC:

-      - Login with default username/password: guest/guest

-      - Click "Apps" and then click "installed"
+    * Click `Apps` and then click `installed`

-      - Activate the DNA app, then click "Activated" again
+    * `Activate` the DNA app, then click `Activated` again

-      - Click on "dna" the default installed app
+    * Click on `dna` the default installed app

-      - Enter a DNA string, or use the default
+    * Enter a DNA string, or use the default

-      - Click confirm to write the datafile to disk
+    * Click `confirm` to write the datafile to disk

-      - Click execute to run the DNA analysis.
+    * Click `execute` to run the DNA analysis.
 SPC will submit it to the job scheduler

-      - Click output (if you see an error message, it most likely means the jobs has not started running yet, so you can just click output several times until you see the result)
+    * Click `output` (if you see an error message, it most likely means the jobs has not started running yet, so you can just click output several times until you see the result)

-      - Click plot to see or define a list of plots.
+    * Click `plot` to see or define a list of plots.
 For each plot, you can view it by clicking the plot button.

 ## INSTALL PACKAGED APPS